csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 here: not because anything is wrong per se, but because the browser may be doing something surprising unless you know to look for the `No-Vary-Search` header.

-## Unknown Params Should Bust Cache
+## Unknown Params Should Bust the Cache

 One of the trickier practical problems with `No-Vary-Search` is keeping it all in sync.
 The marketing team may start using a new `utm_*` parameter, or an